CarlesRojas/RushSlide/README.md

 - [ ] Add functionality to random button
 - [ ] Add functionality to restart button
-- [ ] Add functionality to undo button
 - [ ] Clear game state when going to the menu